JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 Two features of this plot are designed to stand out against the dark color scheme: The land, in white, and the breaking wave motion, in dark red.
 This ensures that the viewer can quickly center themselves on a simple, broad picture: We are simulating waves breaking against a coastline.

 The vectors on the plot show the direction and speed of the complex currents which result from the waves approaching the coast.
-The patterns are distinctly circular, which intuitively connects to the concept of vorticity.
+The patterns are distinctly circular, rotating, intuitively connecting to vorticity.

 Finally, the color gradient of the plot shows the speed, providing quantifyable context to the magnitudes of the flow vectors.
-The color scheme is purposely meant to not be intrusive, since other aspects of the plot are likely going to be more important to most viewers.
+The color scheme is purposely meant to be unintrusive, since other aspects of the plot are likely going to be more important to most viewers.

 ### Plot 2: Trajectories

 ![Trajectory Plot](../images/trajectories.png)

-As discussed in the previous notebook, LGR computes vorticity from the trajectories of particles in the ocean.
-We will be using simulated particle trajectories to perform our test.
+As discussed in the previous notebook, LGR computes vorticity from the trajectories of floating test particles in the ocean.
+We will be using simulated particle trajectories to perform our test of LGR.

-This plot asks the viewer to consider what would happen if a "particle" (like a buoy) was thrown into the currents shown in the last plot.
+This plot demonstrates what would happen if a particle (such as a buoy) was thrown into the currents shown in the last plot.
 Starting at the initial seeding positions (the red dots), the trajectories follow by simply tracing a path along the vectors in the last plot.
 This is actually a remarkably good analogue for how this computation actually works, numerically integrating a system of differential equations.

 This plot also again uses a subtle color scheme to introduce information about wave height: The initial wind-driven waves are 3 meters high.
 This is a very windy day.